-TABLE 2-ESTIMATED PARAMETERS AND THEIR STANDARD ERRORS IN THE EXTENDED MODEL tion.
-The estimate of ζ , a vector of parameters, solves where Φ is a n × n weighting matrix.
-Under the null hypothesis that the VAR model is true and that the model fits the data, the optimal weighting matrix Φ would equal $\Phi = \hat{Y}^{-1}$, the inverse of the matrix with the sample variances of the VAR impulse responses on the main diagonal.
-Given that the cross-correlations between q and Y are likely to be relatively more informative for m, m["], and α , I specify $\Phi = \Omega \Upsilon^{-1}$, where Ω is a $n \times n$ diagonal matrix of weights that gives a weight four times larger to all the dynamic cross-correlations involving q and Y. This way, I still get consistent (yet inefficient) estimates of all the parameters, but at the same time I fit the moments of highest interest.23 The results were, however, robust to the choice of Ω .
+As is well known (see e.g. Ireland, 2004a), the number of data series in the VAR representation cannot exceed the number of structural disturbances in the model.
+With four disturbances (monetary, inflation, taste, productivity), I select (R, π, q, Y) as the variables of interest.
+Denote with $\Psi(\zeta)$ the vector collecting the model orthogonalized impulse responses, obtained from the reduced form of the model by ordering and orthogonalizing the impulse responses as in the VAR.
+Let $\hat{\Psi}$ be the $n \times 1$ vector of empirical estimates of the VAR impulse responses.22 I include the first 20 elements of each impulse response function, excluding those that are zero by the recursiveness assumption.
+The estimate of ζ , a vector of parameters, solves where Φ is a $n \times n$ weighting matrix.
+Under the null hypothesis that the VAR model is true and that the model fits the data, the optimal weighting matrix Φ would equal $\Phi = \Upsilon^{-1}$, the inverse of the matrix with the sample variances of the VAR impulse responses on the main diagonal.
+Given that the cross-correlations between q and Y are likely to be relatively more informative for m, m'' and α , I specify $\Phi = \Omega \Upsilon^{-1}$, where Ω is a $n \times n$ diagonal matrix of weights that gives a weight four times larger to all the dynamic cross-correlations involving q and Y. This way, I still get consistent (yet inefficient) estimates of all the parameters, but at the same time I fit the moments of highest interest.23 The results were however robust to the choice of Ω .

+(19) $$\min{\zeta} \left(\Psi \left(\zeta \right) - \widehat{\Psi} \right)' \Phi \left(\Psi \left(\zeta \right) - \widehat{\Psi} \right)$$

-(19) $$\min{\mathbf{x}} (\boldsymbol{\Psi}(\boldsymbol{\zeta}) - \hat{\boldsymbol{\Psi}})' \boldsymbol{\Phi}(\boldsymbol{\Psi}(\boldsymbol{\zeta}) - \hat{\boldsymbol{\Psi}})$$ their wage share $(1 - \alpha)$ is around 36 percent and is precisely estimated:24 interestingly, this number is within the range of the various studies that, since Campbell and Mankiw (1989), have estimated from consumption Euler equations the fraction of rule-of-thumb/constrained agents in an economy.
-At the same time, they support strong effects on demand from changes in asset values, as shown by the high values of m and m''.
+Table 2 summarizes the estimates of the parameters in ζ .
+The results strongly support the presence of borrowing constrained households: their wage share $(1-\alpha)$ is around 36 percent and is precisely estimated:24 interestingly, this number is within the range of the various studies that, since Campbell and Mankiw (1989), have estimated from consumption Euler equations the fraction of rule-of-thumb/constrained agents in an economy.
+At the same time, they also support strong effects on demand from changes in asset values, as shown by the high values of m and m''.
 The former is 89 percent, whereas the latter is 55 percent.
 Hence, the estimates suggest that entrepreneurial real estate is more easily collateralizable than household real estate.
-A joint test of the hypothesis that collateral constraints are unimportant-that the m and m'' are equal to zero-is overwhelmingly rejected.
+A joint test of the hypothesis that collateral constraints are unimportant - that the m and m'' are equal to zero - is overwhelmingly rejected.
 High values of m and m'' are in fact needed to generate strong and persistent effects on aggregate demand from given changes in asset values, something that a model without these effects cannot replicate.